Appearance

 # Convert and validate

-konfigo -s source.env -S validation.schema.yaml -oy -of target.yaml
+konfigo -s source.env -S validation.schema.yaml -oy -of target.yaml2.
+Use Consistent Naming

 Establish patterns for converted files: